purescript/purescript-control/README.md

 foldM :: forall m a b.
 (Monad m) => (a -> b -> m a) -> a -> [b] -> m a
 ```

-Perform a fold using a monadic step function
+Perform a fold using a monadic step function.

 #### `when`